rambasnet/Object-Oriented-Programming-Design-Patterns/README.md

 #### Using Docker

 - Install Docker on your system: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)

+- Dockerfile is provided to build a container image with all the necessary packages and dependencies to run the notebooks.
+You can build the image and run the container using the provided bash scripts.

 - Clone this repo and run the following command from the root of the repo
 - Use git-bash Terminal on Windows to run bash scripts